Botanical: Salvia nemorosa 'Mainacht'

 Common: Meadow Sage

 General Characteristics: This favorite was chosen as the 1997 Perennial Plant of the Year by the Perennial Plant Association.
-Thrives best in well drained, evenly moist soil with full sun.
+Thrives best in well-drained, evenly moist soil with full sun.
 A reliable, compact perennial useful in the border, rock garden, edging or natural plantings.
 It has a long blooming period with vibrant blue flowers, grows up to 18 inches tall and has a compact growth habit.
 The striking violet-blue flowers are very attractive when set against a light colored background.
 Salvias are a member of the Mint family and share the families' characteristics of square stems; simple, oval or lance-shaped leaves with toothed margins and whorls of flowers produced on spikes.
-Many gardeners are familiar with the annual bedding plant salvia or the culinary salvia, but it is definitely worth exploring some of the ornamental perenial species too.
+Many gardeners are familiar with the annual bedding plant salvia or the culinary salvia, but it is definitely worth exploring some of the ornamental perennial species too.